Filing U. S. District Court Complaint Pro Se

 Again, to be able to view and download your court files online via ECF, you must first open an account with Public Access of Court Electronic Records (PACER.gov) for a small annual fee.
 With a PACER account, anyone can look up any federal court cases available online.

 To be able to file pleadings via ECF, however, federal District Courts require that you obtain a permission to do so.
 Visit Store for a sample and purchase of eCF pleading permission request.
+However, as already stated, more and more District Courts are denying the e-filing privileges to pro se Plaintiff.

 14. The signed and sealed Summons must be served within 90 days of Court’s receiving of your Complaint - the 90 days from the Complaint file date.
 The file date is Court’s receipt date.
-If you expire the 90 day period, your case may be dismissed for failure to prosecute.
+If you expire the 90 day period, your case may be dismissed for failure to serve and to prosecute.

 I have seen cases where Clerk either failed to sign and seal Summons or signed, sealed, and uploaded the Summons without notifying you that they are uploaded—so that you may expire the 90-day window period in which to serve the Summons to Defendant and Defendant’s attorneys.